Talk to a lawyer @499

 Emotional or psychological

-cyberbullying or online
+Cyberbullying or online

 Most popular kind of harassment in today’s internet era is online bullying.
 Usage of obscene or threatening language through an electronic communication device to threaten or humiliate a person on social media or any other online platform constitutes online harassment.
-Know More about Cyberbullying: Facts and laws
+Know More about cyberbullying: Facts and laws

 Domestic Mental Harassment